Reading the signs of peripheral vascular disease

 But if the cause of these symptoms is peripheral vascular disease (also known as peripheral artery disease), a condition that affects 8 to 10 million Americans, there's more to be concerned about than just your ability to walk long distances.

 Although peripheral vascular disease (PVD) itself is not fatal, the underlying cause can be.
-To help you protect yourself, Chad Jacobs, MD, a vascular surgeon at Rush University Medical Center, shares five things every adult should know:
+To help you protect yourself, Jeffrey Snell, MD, an interventional cardiologist at Rush University Medical Center, shares five things every adult should know:

 If you have PVD, you most likely have blockages in other areas.

 Peripheral vascular disease is the manifestation of a far more serious problem: atherosclerosis, a disease in which your arteries become clogged with plaque, fatty deposits that restrict blood flow.

 "PVD doesn't exist in a vacuum," says Snell.
 "Atherosclerosis is widespread, so if you have a buildup of plaque in the arteries of your leg, you're highly likely to have that same plaque buildup in the arteries of neck, heart and/or kidneys."

 "Early detection of PVD can help you not only address PVD, but also prevent heart attacks, strokes and kidney failure because you can address the underlying cause, the atherosclerosis," Snell adds.